wwylele/save3ds/README.md

 Prohibited characters specific to Windows are not taken care of.
 They are usually not used in games, but if they are unfortunately used, the program will likely crash / error out.

 Files in title database archives are named with title ID in 16-digit hex.
 File names that contains non-hex characters or that is too long are rejected.

+### Cartridge save wear leveling
+The exact mechanism of Card1 wear leveling is unclear yet.
+When writing a Card1 cartridge save data, save3ds will simply clear the journal and flush everything into the block map, without updating the allocation count or the two unknown integers at the beginning.
+3DS seems fine with this in my test, but it might cause unexpected things.

 ### Extdata file size